Philadelphia Parking Authority

 to provide full parking services for Philadelphia residents, businesses, and visitors.

 In popular culture it is the basis of the reality television show Parking Wars.

+After three years without a bus terminal with facilities, the PPA in partnership with City of Philadelphia renovated the old Philadelphia Greyhound Terminal and renamed it the Philadelphia Parking Authority Transportation Center, opening in May 2026.

 Policies

+Automated enforcement technology

+In the 2020s, the PPA expanded its use of automated enforcement technologies, including the use of camera-based systems mounted on public transit vehicles to identify and ticket illegally parked vehicles obstructing bus lanes.
+The program is intended to improve traffic flow and public transit reliability.
+The PPA has also implemented automated systems to monitor compliance in designated loading zones and other restricted curbside areas.

 Off-street parking

 Originally, the Parking Authority provided parking garages and parking lots, but various city departments were responsible for on-street parking.

 On-street parking

 In 1982, Philadelphia City Council was authorized by the Pennsylvania General Assembly to delegate certain powers formerly exercised by various city departments to the Parking Authority.
 In April 1983, City Council transferred on-street parking responsibilities to the Authority.

 Functions transferred from the Streets Department: